 Upon the actual or deemed disposition of any capital property (including Voting LP Units or loans owing by US LP), the Trust will generally realize a capital gain (or capital loss) to the extent the proceeds of disposition, net of any amounts included in income as interest or dividends, as applicable, exceed (or are less than) the aggregate of the Trust's adjusted cost base of such property and any reasonable costs of disposition.
 The Trust intends to take the position that all of the Voting LP Units and loans owing by US LP will be held by the Trust as capital property.
-Subject to certain Proposed Amendments contained in the 2024 Canadian Federal Budget regarding the taxation of capital gains (the "Capital Gains Amendments") discussed below under "Taxation of Unitholders - Capital Gains and Losses", one-half of any capital gain (a "taxable capital gain") realized by the Trust on the disposition of any capital property (including any Voting LP Units or loans owing by US LP) must be included in computing the Trust's income.
+Subject to certain Proposed Amendments regarding the taxation of capital gains (the "Capital Gains Amendments"), one-half of any capital gain (a "taxable capital gain") realized by the Trust on the disposition of any capital property (including any Voting LP Units or loans owing by US LP) must be included in computing the Trust's income.
 Subject to the Capital Gains Amendments, one-half of any capital loss (an "allowable capital loss") realized by the Trust in a taxation year must be deducted against any taxable capital gains realized by the Trust in the year, and any excess of allowable capital losses over taxable capital gains may be carried back to the three preceding taxation years or forward to any subsequent taxation year and applied against net taxable capital gains in those years, subject to the detailed rules contained in the Tax Act.
+The Capital Gains Amendments would generally increase the proportion of a capital gain that would be included in the Trust's income as a taxable capital gain, or the proportion of a capital loss that would constitute an allowable capital loss, from one-half to two-thirds.
+On January 31, 2025, the Department of Finance announced that it was deferring the date on which the capital gains inclusion rate would increase from one-half to two-thirds from June 25, 2024, to January 1, 2026.